 The level of the R&D rebate depends on the total R&D costs.
-From 2018 the first tranche of € 350,000 the rebate is 32% and above this level 14%.
-For start-up entrepreneurs with a personal enterprise the rebate is 40% on the first € 350,000.
+From 2020 for the first tranche of $\in$ 350,000 the rebate is 32% and above this level 16%.
+For start-up entrepreneurs with a personal enterprise the rebate is 40% on the first $\in$ 350,000.
+An application period relates to a minimum of 3 and a maximum of 12 months.
+An application must be submitted online and at least 1 month before the start of the application period.
+However for enterprises with personnel since 2020 the application can be made up to the day before the start of the application period.